Evo Morales: Return to Bolivia

 One day after new president Luis Arce was sworn into office, on 9 November 2020 Morales returned to Bolivia after 11 months abroad.

 Early decisions made by the Arce administration as well as MAS itself indicated that Morales' influence in the party had declined.
 In late November and early December 2020, MAS officials began the process of selecting party candidates to run in the 2021 Bolivian regional elections.
 In four departments (Chuquisaca, Potosí, Cochabamba, and Pando), candidates for governor endorsed by Morales were not chosen by MAS officials.
 On 11 December, Morales tweeted Miguel "Chiquitín" Becerra would be the MAS candidate for Governor of Pando.
-This was met by surprise by MAS officials in Pando as Becerra had not even entered the list of candidates voted on as he did not meet the minimum membership requirement of eight years in the party.
+This was met with surprise by MAS officials in Pando as Becerra had not even entered the list of candidates voted on as he did not meet the minimum membership requirement of eight years in the party.
 Instead, Germán Richter had been chosen as the candidate 5 days prior on 7 December.
 On 14 December, MAS officials in Tarija and Santa Cruz proclaimed Rodolfo Meyer and Adriana Salvatierra as candidates for mayor of those cities before Morales had had the opportunity to arrive.

 The same day in the town of Lauca, Morales participated in a meeting to nominate a candidate for Governor of Santa Cruz.
 Though Morales initially endorsed former Mayor of Warnes, Mario Cronenbold, he withdrew his support when Cronenbold made statements in favor of not prosecuting Luis Fernando Camacho, an anti-Morales activist.
 Instead, Morales endorsed former Minister of Government Carlos Romero as a candidate for governor; however, the announcement of the appointment of Romero was rejected by the meeting's participants with shouts calling for renewal.
-The discontent ultimately resulted in one person throwing a plastic chair at Morales in what was dubbed the "silletazo."
+The discontent ultimately resulted in one person throwing a plastic chair at Morales in what was dubbed the "silletazo".
 Morales blamed the incident on opposition party backers who infiltrated the rally.
 Half an hour later, Romero was withdrawn as a candidate and Morales announced television presenter Pedro García as the new nominee.
 However, the following day MAS bases and grassroots social organizations ratified Mario Cronenbold as their candidate for governor in opposition to García.